kean/articles/2020-05-24-vpn-configuration-manager.markdown

 ### Starting/Stopping Tunnel

-The tunnel can be started/stopped programatically.
+The tunnel can be started/stopped programmatically.

 ```swift
 func buttonStartTapped() {